-- A shade audit is conducted regularly to determine the current availability and quality of shade. - The school Governing Council ensures there are sufficient numbers of shelters, portable shade structures and trees providing shade in the school grounds, particularly in areas where students frequent e.g., canteen, outdoor lesson areas and popular play areas. - In consultation with the school Governing Council, shade provision is considered in plans for future buildings and grounds.
+- A shade audit is conducted regularly to determine the current availability and quality of shade. - Management ensures there is a sufficient number of shelters, portable shade structures and trees providing shade in the outdoor areas.

 Slide on sunglasses (optional): Wearing sunglasses is an optional practice.